remintz/install-docker/README.md

 sudo bash init.sh
 ```

-This will install docker and reboot the machine.
+This will install docker, docker composer and reboot the machine.

 After restarting it will automatically run a "run-docker-server" script where you can pull and run the containers.

-For more info send a message
+For more info send me a message through Github

 You are more than welcome to submit pull requests.